agirayen/eventsites/README.md

 # eventsites
-Event sites is an web application which helps consumer to schedule and search events
+Event sites is an web application which helps consumer to search events and purchase and add into wishlist
 ## Front End
 TBD
 ## Back End
 1. Ensure you are under `eventsites\backend` directory
 2. Run npm init
 3. Run npm install --save-dev nodemon
-4. Run npm install express
+4. Run npm install express which help to starting pu and listening defined port
-5. create file 'server'
+5. create file 'server' which is the entry point to our backend application
 6. create public directory
     -create index.html
 7. Create Dockerfile